The CW Plus

-The CW Plus is a secondary national broadcast television syndication service feed of The CW, whose controlling stake of 75% is owned by Nexstar Media Group, with Paramount Skydance and Warner Bros.
-Discovery holding their own 12.5% stakes.
+The CW Plus is a secondary national broadcast television syndication service feed of The CW, which is controlled by Nexstar Media Group, which holds a 77.5% ownership interest in the network, with Paramount Skydance and Warner Bros.
+Discovery individually holding 11.45% stakes.
 It is intended primarily for American television markets ranked #100 and above by Nielsen Media Research estimates.
 The service is primarily carried on digital subchannels and multichannel subscription television providers, although it maintains primary affiliations on full-power and low-power stations in certain markets.

 Along with airing the network's prime time, Saturday morning and live sports programming, The CW Plus offers a master schedule of first-run, off-network and brokered programs available for syndication distribution to fill the network's dark time.
 The CW handles programming and promotional services for The CW Plus at its corporate headquarters in Burbank, California (marketing services were handled through a separate division for the service until March 2008, when these operations were transferred to The CW's marketing department due to layoffs); centralcasting operations for the CW Plus affiliates are hubbed at the California Video Center in Los Angeles.